BG

 Factors influencing a go/no-go-decision can include (as far as these were not yet hard requirements for your initial application):

-If there is doubt about your progress, your supervisors might express this to you, in an attempt to show more progress until the 18 months have passed.
-As soon as you have received a go for the rest of your PhD, the Human Resources (HR) department is not equipped to raise any more questions, for example about financial backing.
+If there is doubt about your progress, your supervisors should discuss this with you.
+As soon as you have received a go for the rest of your PhD, the Human Resources (HR) department is not allowed to raise any more questions, for example about financial backing.
+This means that the finances should have been made available for the rest of your contract.

 Are you currently experiencing issues during your PhD that you need help with?